-P2 Gold is required to pay an annual Maintenance Fee that is currently US\$165 per unpatented lode claim to Bureau of Land Management.
+P2 Gold is required to pay an annual Maintenance Fee that is currently US\$165 per unpatented lode claim to BLM.
 The aggregate annual fee for the Gabbs Property is due September 1st of each year for the subsequent assessment year.
 The patented claim requires payment of an annual tax assessment that is currently US\$50.26 per year.
 The claims do not expire as long as the annual fees are remitted to the respective agencies.